mozilla/skywriter/docs/pluginguide/index.html.markdown

 `syntax` extension point.

 The `depends` list in the metadata is a list of the names of plugins upon which this plugin depends.
-Bespin will ensure that those plugins are loaded before this one.
+Skywriter will ensure that those plugins are loaded before this one.
 In the example above, the JavaScript highlighter plugin depends on the SyntaxManager, which is itself a plugin.